NM NeighborWoods takes the main concepts of the ABQ NeighborWoods program and adapts them to other urban centers around the state.

 Air Quality Monitoring Project!

-EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program is funding tree plantings and tree education for a total of $200,000 in the International District (ID).
-A portion of this money goes to our partner, the Health Equity Council, to conduct air quality monitoring.
-In addition, Arbor Day, Dollar General, and TreeGreenNM have donated funds to increase the number of trees in the ground.
+EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program funded tree plantings and tree education for a total of $200,000 in the International District (ID).
+A portion of this money went to our partner, the Health Equity Council, to conduct air quality monitoring.
+In addition, Arbor Day, Dollar General, and TreeGreenNM donated funds to increase the number of trees at a tree giveaway.

-This project involves a planting of 100 neighborhood trees, a planting of 50 fruit trees, a giveaway of 200 trees, three Tree Walk&Talks and three Tree Workshops in 2022.
-And the same things in 2023.
-Tree New Mexico will plant the trees using our Community Planting model and include our usual tree planting and tree maintenance education at every step.
+This project involves two plantings of 100 neighborhood trees, two plantings of 50 fruit trees, two giveaways of 200 trees, six Tree Walk&Talks and six Tree Workshops in 2022 and 2023.
+Tree New Mexico plants the trees using our Community Planting model and includes our usual tree planting and tree maintenance education at every step.

-In addition to our funders, Tree New Mexico is grateful to all our partners in this project: EPA EJCPS, Arbor Day, Dollar General, and TreeGreenNM.
-Thank you to our partners: Health Equity Council (HEC), International District Health Communities Coalition (IDHCC), City Councilor Pat Davis, District 6, East Central Ministries, NM Independent Automobile Dealers Association (NMIADA), and Dakota Tree Project.
+Thank you to our partners: Health Equity Council (HEC), International District Health Communities Coalition (IDHCC), City Councilor Pat Davis, District 6, East Central Ministries, and ABQ Parks and Recreation.

 Video Credit: Dana Childs